jorgebastida/gordon/README.md

-Piranha
+Gordon
 =========

-Piranha is a high-level framework which allows you to create, wire and deploy AWS Lambdas in an easy way.
+Gordon is a high-level framework which allows you to create, wire and deploy AWS Lambdas in an easy way.

 Why?
 ------